ballerina-attic/ballerina-awslambda-deployment/README.md

 In Ballerina, any function can be exposed as an AWS Lambda function by annotating a function which has a similar function signature as the above function, with `awslambda:Function`.
 The `awslambda:Context` object contains contextual information on the current execution such as the request id, tracing information, and the remaining execution time.
 The payload is passed as a `json` value via the `input` variable.
 The function can return a `json` as a response, or else an `error` can be returned to signal an error situation to the Lambda runtime.

-In the next step, you will be updating the code to extract the S3 object information retrieved by the Lambda function.
-Here, according to the input S3 event payload structure, we have extracted the bucket, object name and the version.
+2. Update the code to extract the S3 object information retrieved by the Lambda function.
+In the below example, the bucket, object name, and the version are extracted according to the payload structure of the input S3 event.

 ```ballerina
 import ballerina/system;